PunchThrough/bean-docs/src/features/grove-modules.md

 	* **Line 27:** Map `potential`, our analog value between 0 and 1023, to `note`, our audio frequency between 2000 and 4400.
 	* **Lines 29-30:** Print the current audio frequency to serial.
 	* **Line 32:** Play the tone on the `BUZZER` pin, at the frequency of `note`, for `NOTE_ON_TIME` milliseconds.
+* **Line 35:** Pause the program for `NOTE_OFF_TIME` milliseconds before looping back through again.

 ## Conclusion

-In this guide, we read a temperature from Bean's temperature sensor and sent it to your computer via Virtual Serial.

-Check out this related project to see another application of Bean's thermometer:

-* [Temperature-controlled fan](http://www.instructables.com/id/Automatic-desktop-fan/): This fan turns on to cool people down when Bean detects the room is getting too hot.
+In this guide, we learned how to use the Grove ports on the Bean+.

 ## Troubleshooting